research papers

 The high flexibility of this optical system has its counterpart which is the complexity of setting up the ensemble.
 However, most of the beam and optics parameters can be easily controlled.
 Beamline monitoring will be described later in the paper.
 Presently, given the wavelength, all beam alignment operations are performed automatically in 5 min with the exception of horizontal focusing.

 1.2.
-Running an anomalous dispersion multiwavelength experiment
+Running an multiwavelength experiment

-Full beamline adjustments are not made during the course of an anomalous diffraction experiment performed in the vicinity of a given absorption edge.
-Once the beam is adjusted and focused onto the sample at the nominal wavelength value of the absorption edge, changing the X-ray wavelength within ±10% of the average value is performed by a simple rotation of the central monochromator rotation axis, without any other crystal or mirror readjustment.
+Once the beam is adjusted and focused onto the sample at the nominal wavelength value of the changing the X-ray wavelength within ±10% of the average value is performed by a simple rotation of the central monochromator rotation axis, without any other crystal or mirror readjustment.
 The width of this energy range is limited by the defocusing of the beam.
 In case of a bad alignment of the curved crystal, it may happen that a small horizontal shift of the beam occurs during the wavelength change.
 This can be detected by a beam-position monitor and minimized by good alignment of the curved crystal.
-This shift can also result from a global misalignment of the beamline, i.e. from the source, the crystals in the monochromator and the centre of the diffractometer.
+This shift can also result from a global misalignment of the beamline,2.
+Description of the beamline

 2.1.
 Mirrors

-The two mirrors were cut out of the same 6"-diameter 1.1 m-long Si single crystal and polished by REOSC (91200 Massy, France).
+coefficient (2.55 × 10The two mirrors were cut out of the same 6"-diameter 1.1 m-long Si single crystal and polished by REOSC (91200 Massy, France).
 The polished reflecting surface of the mirrors is coated with a 400 Å-thick film of platinum.
 The residual roughness of the surface has been estimated to be ∼2–4 Å r.m.s. using standard samples as references.
 An overall longitudinal r.m.s. slope error lower than 5 µrad has been measured.
 The residual curvature radius of the reflecting surface is higher than 80 km.
 The reflecting surface has an effective length of 1.1 m and a width of 0.09 m which allows the use of an incoming beam of up to 3 mrad horizontal divergence.

 2.1.1.
 Bending and inclining the mirrors

 Bending of the mirrors is produced by applying equal and opposite torques at both ends of the mirrors.
-The system is represented schematically in Fig. 2[link].
+The system is represented schematically in Fig. 2.
 The bender and mirror holder are mechanically decoupled from the vacuum vessel to avoid vibrations originating in other parts of the beamline.
 The mirrors sit on two ∼1 m-distant cylinders which are carried by an inclinable plateau.
 The rotation of the plateau around a horizontal axis perpendicular to the beam allows one to adjust the angle of incidence of the beam on the mirror between 0.15 and 0.75°.
 The plateau can also be translated vertically in order to adjust the position of the mirror to the altitude of either the incoming beam (mirror 1) or the sample altitude (mirror 2).
 Two other cylinders, about 5 cm apart from the supporting cylinders, press from the top onto the mirrors producing the bending torques at each end.
 The strength of the force applied by these cylinders is adjusted by shifting heavy mobile counterweights.
 The mechanics for inclination, translation and bending of the mirrors are located outside the vacuum vessels and are fully motorized.
 Two static systems of counterweights are installed under the mirrors to compensate for the weight of the mirror.
 They reduce strongly the curvature due to gravity.
 A theoretical calculation shows that, without counterweighting, the average slope error due to gravity curvature would be almost 50 µrad.
 With two counterweights, an optimal solution is found when the counterweights are placed at 0.3026 and 0.6974 of the mirror length and the applied force is 39% of the full weight per counterweight, the slope error then being reduced to 0.69 µrad.
 The radii of curvature range from 4 to 20 km and 1.2 to 6 km for mirrors 1 and 2, respectively, depending on the angle of incidence of the beam, the focusing distance being equal to 26 m and 7.8 m, respectively.
 A focal spot on the sample of ∼0.1 mm FWHM in height is currently obtained with this focusing system.

 2.1.2.
 Reflectivity and harmonic filtering

-The reflectivity of Pt is shown in Fig. 3[link](a) as a function of X-ray energy for different beam incidence angles i ≃ pθ, where θ is the critical angle of total reflection and p = 0.0, 0.4, 0.8 and 1.
-These curves were calculated using f′ and f′′ shown in Fig. 3[link](b) deduced from the fluorescence of a thin Pt foil.
+The reflectivity of Pt is shown in Fig. 3(a) as a function of X-ray energy for different beam incidence angles i ≃ pθ, where θ is the critical angle of total reflection and p = 0.0, 0.4, 0.8 and 1.
+These curves were calculated using f′ and f′′ shown in Fig. 3(b) deduced from the fluorescence of a thin Pt foil.
 As can be seen, the reflectivity is markedly reduced with respect to 1 at the critical angle at any energy.
 This effect is due to the absorption of X-rays by Pt and is especially strong in the vicinity of the Pt absorption-edge energy.
 A drop in intensity of about 2 to 3 can be observed at the maximum of f′′.
 Highest harmonic rejection (i.e. lowest reflectivity for harmonics) is obtained with highest angles of incidence i.
-This can be quantified by observing that, beyond the domain of total reflection, the reflectivity decreases asymptotically as (James, 1982[James, R. W. (1982).
-The Optical Principles of the Diffraction of X-rays, p.
-173. Woodbridge, Connecticut: Ox Bow.])
+This can be quantified by observing that, beyond the domain of total reflection, the reflectivity decreases asymptotically as (James, 1982)

 The critical angle, θn, of total reflection of the harmonic n is related to θ by

 The reflectivity of the Pt-coated mirror for this harmonic is of the order of (2pn)−4, or (2pn)−8 with two mirrors.
-As seen in Fig. 3[link](c), a good reflectivity is obtained at almost all energies with a beam incidence angle i of the order of 0.75θ.
+As seen in Fig. 3(c), a good reflectivity is obtained at almost all energies with a beam incidence angle i of the order of 0.75θ.
 For obtaining high harmonic rejection at a given energy, it is thus necessary to adjust the inclination of the mirror at this incidence.
 With n = 3 and p = 0.75, the rate of third-harmonic rejection is thus of the order of 6 × 10−6.

 2.1.3.
 Energy resolution and mirror curvature

 The curvature of the first mirror has to be adjusted to obtain a parallel beam on the first crystal of the monochromator.
 Because the vertical divergence of the beam after the first mirror is not directly measurable, the curvature of the mirror has been calibrated by minimizing the energy resolution of the monochromated beam.
 The energy resolution was determined by the width of the peak of the fluorescence of Ir at the Ir LIII absorption edge measured as a function of X-ray energy.
-The influence of the mirror curvature on the energy resolution can be seen clearly in Fig. 4[link].
+The influence of the mirror curvature on the energy resolution can be seen clearly in Fig. 4.

 2.2.
 Monochromator